steviejaydee/Stevies-file-emporium/README.md

 ## What's in the box?

-Basically, it's a multi-tool for files.
+Basically, it's a multi-tool for downloading and managing files.
 It's got a few different tabs for different jobs:

 ### YouTube Converter
 This is probably the main reason I made this thing.
 You can chuck in a YouTube URL and get stuff from it.